Code-Institute-Submissions/DavidTausend-enigma/README.md

 #### External Articles and Guides

+- Insight into the Enigma machine's mechanics and history was primarily drawn from Wikipedia's comprehensive article, providing an authentic backdrop for the game's narrative and challenges.

+- Advanced object-oriented programming concepts were reinforced through Real Python tutorials, which aided in structuring the game's code effectively.

 #### Community Contributions and Forums

+- The supportive community at Code Institute offered advice, code reviews, and motivation.

+- Various threads on Stack Overflow were instrumental in overcoming specific coding challenges and debugging.

 #### Design and Spacing Techniques

+- The game's user interface design was influenced by terminal-based games from the 1980s, with modern touches for readability and user experience, inspired by articles on Smashing Magazine.

 ### Software Design Documentation

+- Initial planning and documentation were supported by Lucidchart, which was used to create UML diagrams and flowcharts, mapping out the game's architecture and logic flow.

 ### Media

+- Enigma Machine Images: Historical images of the Enigma machine, used in the README and the game's introduction, were sourced from public domain collections to maintain historical accuracy and enhance immersion.

 ### Acknowledgments

+- Mentor Support: Immense gratitude to my mentor, Matt Bordden, for their guidance, insightful feedback, and encouragement throughout the development process.

+- Peer Feedback: Thanks to fellow Code Institute students who provided valuable feedback and suggestions during project development.

+- Family and Friends: A special thank you to my family and friends for their patience, support, and testing assistance, contributing to the refinement of the game's user experience.

 [Back to Top ^](#introduction)